lumina-gov/laws/in_force/acts/land.md

 The following chronological types of land exist:
 1. Pre-declaration: Private land holdings existing prior to the legal establishment of the municipality under Australian law.
 Owners of this land have the right to leave or join the municipality.
 2. Post-declaration: All crown lands existant prior to the legal establishment of the municipality under Australian law, which automatically becomes the property of the municipality.

+### Section 4: Authorization

+#### Paragraph 1: Minister
+The Minister of Land may categorize Township and District zones and categorize revocable special and autonomous statuses.

+#### Paragraph 2: Referendum
+A law must be passed for irrevocable special and autonomous statuses of Townships and Districts to be categorized.

 ## Part 3: Registry